-• The larvae of Protaetia brevitarsis have a strong ability to transform organic wastes.
-The products of biodegradation of organic wastes are dry and odorless, with high organic matter content and rich microbial communities.
-The purpose of this study was to isolate and screen microorganisms with ammonia removal effect from the feces of the larvae of P.brevitarsis, and to provide microbial resources for the conversion and utilization of organic waste.
-Two strains of ammonia-removing bacteria N1 and N2 were screened from the feces of the larvae of Protaetia brevitarsis by means of enrichment and domestication, preliminary screening and re-screening.
+• To isolate and screen microorganisms with ammonia removal effect from the feces of the larvae of Protaetia brevitarsis, and to provide microbial resources for the conversion and utilization of organic waste, 2 strains of ammonia-removing bacteria N1 and N2 were screened from the feces of the larvae of P. brevitarsis by means of enrichment and domestication, preliminary screening and re-screening.
+The strains were identified by morphological, physiological and biochemical, and 16SrDNA molecular identification.
+The physiological characteristics and growth curve of the strain were determined.
 The effects of single strain and compound strain on NH3 release within 25 days were determined by boric acid absorption Kjeldahl method.
-The strains were identified by morphological, physiological and biochemical, and 16 S r DNA molecular identification.
-The physiological characteristics and growth curve of the strain were determined.
-Both N1 and N2 showed obvious ammonia removal ability, and the ammonia removal effect of the compound strain was higher than that of the single strain.
+The findings indicated that both N1 and N2 showed obvious ammonia removal ability, and the ammonia removal effect of the compound strain was higher than that of the single strain.
 N1 was identified as Ochrobactrum tritici, and N2 was identified as Ochrobactrum sp.
 The growth curves of N1 and N2 had their own characteristics.
-The two strains grew best at 30 ℃~37 ℃ pH = 5~9.
-The two strains isolated from the larvae of Protaetia brevitarsis can effectively reduce the release of NH3, and the ammonia removal effect of the two strains is higher than that of the single strain, which can be used as an effective ammonia removal microorganism during the fermentation of organic waste.
+The 2 strains grew best at 30 ℃–37 ℃ pH = 5–9.
+The 2 strains isolated from the larvae of P. brevitarsis can effectively reduce the release of NH3, and the ammonia removal effect of the 2 strains is higher than that of the single strain, which can be used as an effective ammonia removal microorganism during the fermentation of organic waste.

 • loading